-In 2018, 4.6m drivers allowed their car insurance to auto-renew.
-That means the UK missed out on a collective saving of £592m!
+In 2020, almost 6.7 million drivers allowed their car insurance to auto-renew.
+That means the UK missed out on a collective saving of £1.9 billion.

-We also asked drivers about the renewal information they received from providers, many found it confusing.
+We also asked drivers about the renewal information they received from providers.

-Only 35% of drivers looked at what they paid for car insurance the previous year and just 17% checked if there were any changes to their cover.
+Less than half (49%) said they compare their renewal premium with what they paid the previous year, only a third check their renewal papers for any changes to the cover, while just 27% thought about the cover they'd needed for the coming year.
 This could become an issue if you try to make a claim on your windscreen protection for example and find you’re not covered anymore.

 Make sure you stop your auto-renewal before the policy start date if you think you’ll be paying too much – you can use us to compare prices.